operator-framework/operator-sdk/website/content/en/docs/testing-operators/scorecard/_index.md

 ### XML format

 See the example below for the results of a scorecard test formatted in XML.
-The scorecard tool formats the XML output for XUnit schema compatability.
+The scorecard tool formats the XML output for XUnit schema compatibility.
 This format makes it easier for post-processing the test results.

 ```xml
 <testsuites name="scorecard">